-We have audited the accompanying consolidated statements of assets and liabilities of MidCap Financial Investment Corporation (the "Company"), including the consolidated schedules of investments, as of December 31, 2023 and 2022, the related consolidated statements of operations, changes in net assets, cash flows, and the consolidated financial highlights for twelve and nine month periods ended December 31, 2023 and December 31, 2022, respectively, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2023 and 2022, and the related results of operations, net assets, cash flows and consolidated the financial highlights for twelve and nine months period ended December 31, 2023 and December 31, 2022 respectively in conformity with accounting principles generally accepted in the United States of America.
-The consolidated financial highlights for the years ended March 31, 2022, 2021 and 2020 were audited by other auditors whose report, dated May 19, 2022, expressed an unqualified opinion on those consolidated financial highlights.
+We have audited the accompanying consolidated statements of assets and liabilities of Midcap Financial Investment Corporation and subsidiaries (the "Company"), including the consolidated schedules of investments, as of December 31, 2024 and 2023, the related consolidated statements of operations, changes in net assets, and cash flows for the years ended December 31, 2024 and 2023, and the nine month period ended December 31, 2022, respectively, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the results of its operations, net assets, and cash flows for the years ended December 31, 2024 and 2023, and nine months period ended December 31, 2022, respectively, in conformity with accounting principles generally accepted in the United States of America.
+The financial highlights information included in Note 11 for the years ended March 31, 2022 and 2021, and the information appearing under the senior securities table in Note 12 for the fiscal years ended March 31, 2022, 2021, 2020, 2019, 2018, 2017, and 2016 were audited by other auditors whose report, dated May 19, 2022, expressed an unqualified opinion on such information.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2023, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated February 26, 2024, expressed an unqualified opinion on the Company's internal control over financial reporting.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the Company's internal control over financial reporting as of December 31, 2024, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission and our report dated February 25, 2025, expressed an unqualified opinion on the Company's internal control over financial reporting.